cikl/docker-cikl-logstash/README.md

 # docker-cikl-logstash
-This image provides an instance of elasticsearch, ready for use with Cikl.
+This image provides an instance of logstash, ready for use with Cikl.

 # release process